 After a very short and light scramble you will summit onto a flat tabletop mesa.
 It’s larger than we expected and there’s still a little bit to go in order to reach the viewpoint.

+Don’t turn left towards the protruding rock formation you have been looking at since beginning the hike, which seems like the logical place to go.
 Instead, walk in the exact opposite direction towards the southeast.
 You can follow cairns or simply follow the light source if you are hiking for sunrise.

 7. Reach The Viewpoint